Monday, June 26, 2017

 Our road trip ended when we arrived at The Inn at Ocean's Edge, an incredibly romantic and beautifully kept oceanfront resort in the town of Lincolnville.
 We checked into our spacious room with a balcony overlooking the ocean and a gas fireplace set in crown molding; where a platter of chocolate covered strawberries and a bottle of red wine awaited.
 At this point I sensed something was up.
 This place was NICE.
 Like, really nice.
 We immediately hit the infinity pool and hot tub for just a little too long before hurrying to make our dinner reservation at The Hartstone Inn in Camden Village.
 Our meal at this precious + historic inn was truly memorable.
 Bob outdid himself on day one of this trip (but still hadn't found the perfect spot to propose ;) )

-Sure enough, there was the ring was nestled inside, so I handed the shell over to Bob, we hugged and kissed first, then he took a knee....
+Sure enough, there was a ring was nestled inside!
+We hugged and kissed first, then he took a knee....

 ENGAGED!!